Easter Song Review

 I printed off the two pages of the words to the third verse onto light weight paper.
 (You can find the words in last week’s posting.)
 I put a piece of light weight blue paper over the top of each page.
 I used double sided tape at certain points near the words so the two papers would stick together well.
 I pinned the two pieces of paper onto a lamp shade.
 When the lamp is on, the children will be able to see the words to the third verse.
 Tell the children that this activity is to help remind them that the light of the Holy Ghost shows and tells us the things we need to know.

 Have a volunteer turn the lamp on and off (not too fast) while the children sing the song.
 Watch to see if the children can sing the verse when the lamp is on or off.
 If they have problems with any area, review the pictures and words from last week’s lesson for that part.
-After that choose another volunteer to turn the lamp on and off, and sing the verse again.
+After that, choose another volunteer to turn the lamp on and off while the children sing the verse again.
 Continue in this manner until you think they have the words completely memorized.

 Senior and Junior Primary Review of all the Verses.